alexec/www.alexecollins.com/source/2014-02-09-antlr4-and-maven-tutorial.html.md

 ~~~

 I hope this was useful to you.
 Have a play of the game, and try changing `example.field`.
 You might want to add some validation to the game to make sure you cannot add invalid treasures to the map.

-Next time, I'll create a post about a simple editor for your new language.